CurveDocs/curve-docs/docs/lending/contracts/cryptofrompoolsrate.md

 ### `stored_rate`
 !!! description "`CryptoFromPoolsRate.stored_rate() -> uint256`"

-    Getter for the stored rates fetched from a stableswap pool.
+    Getter for the stored rates fetched from a Stableswap pool.

     The `stored_rate` is calculated the following: